protontypes/open-sustainable-technology/README.md

 - [IEM](https://github.com/akrherz/iem) - A website that provides weather data and forecasts for Iowa and the world.
 - [IMPROVER](https://github.com/metoppv/improver) - A library of algorithms for meteorological post-processing and verification.
 - [OpenCastKit](https://github.com/HFAiLab/OpenCastKit) - Open-source solutions of global data-driven high-resolution weather forecasting.
+- [MSC AniMet](https://github.com/ECCC-MSC/msc-animet) - A simple tool enabling users to interact with MSC Open Data weather data and create custom weather animations for any area in the world.

 ### Radiative Transfer
 - [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.